Track Days / Club Racing · Workflow guide

 What if numbers change between morning and afternoon sessions?

-Get two entry lists from the organizer — one for AM, one for PM.
-RaceTagger detects the number in each photo.
-You match AM photos to the AM list and PM photos to the PM list based on timestamp or session folder.
+Get two entry lists from the organizer — one for AM, one for PM — and keep them separate.
+RaceTagger detects the number visible in each photo, so you match AM photos to the AM list and PM photos to the PM list using the session folder or file timestamps.

 Can I deliver same-day with this workflow?